 Governmental entities and political organizations are excluded from the definition of "charity" for purposes of the [act].
+[Does the exclusion of political organizations exclude organizations for candidates, issue-focused organizations?]

 Assets must be in a state on more than a temporary basis so that a traveling art exhibit will not cause the charity that owns the artwork to become subject to oversight in the state in which an exhibit is held.
 The committee may need to clarify further what it means to hold assets on more than a temporary basis.
 For example, a probate estate might hold assets dedicated to a charitable purpose during the period of administration.